erdl/legacy-scrape-util/tmp/README.md

 The utility will automatically search this directory for project specifications, and will save errors, file outputs, and archives within this directory by default.
-Data-acquisition methods which operate on static files also default to taking thein inputs from this directory.
+Data-acquisition methods which operate on static files also take their inputs from this directory.

 ## Overview